304 North Cardinal St.

 Peas are most commonly grown directly from seeds.
 The seeds for growing peas are simply dried peas that have been selected and packaged for growing at home.
 Plant the seeds, water, and provide some sort of vertical stake or trellis for the stem to grab onto with its curled tendrils.
 You can also grow peas from baby seedling plants found at plant nurseries.

 Plant your peas in a plant grow bag, raised garden bed, or in-ground garden soil.
-For the vertical trellis support, choose a DIY twig trellis, a simple metal trellis, or even a pro-level fully-contained raised garden with a surrounding trellis.
+For the vertical trellis support, choose a DIY twig trellis, a simple metal trellis, or hang some mesh that the tendrils can grasp.

 Like zucchini (another squash), pumpkins tend to grow best when the seeds are planted directly in the soil.
 There is also much more variety available in pumpkin seeds (as opposed to buying starter seedling pumpkin plants).
 And if your young pumpkin plants do run into trouble early on, its always possible to pick up a couple seedlings from the plant nursery to take their place.
 Here’s a detailed guide on how to grow pumpkins organically in your garden.